cocoche007/PortableXMap/README.md

 # PortableXMap

-Implementation of the from the "Introduction au traitement d'images (2nd edition) written by Diane Legrand"
+Implementation of the portable pixmap file format part from the "Introduction au traitement d'images (2nd edition)" written by Diane Legrand